tombedor/tombedor.github.io/docs/_posts/2024-02-02-advice-for-new-grads.markdown

 ## Pay
 Advice differs here, but I would not care too much about pay so long as you can pay your expenses.
 In the long run, finding a role that you are good at and enjoy will maximize your earnings, and enjoyment.
 That said:

-*The expected value of stock grants from startups[^1] is zero.* Recruiters etc will try to convince you otherwise.
-This doesn’t mean you shouldn’t work for startups, but the potential of cash-in from startup stock should not be a factor[^2].
+**The expected value of stock grants from startups[^2] is zero.** Recruiters etc will try to convince you otherwise.
+This doesn’t mean you shouldn’t work for startups, but the potential of cash-in from startup stock should not be a factor[^3].

 # Things to read
 [HackerNews](https://news.ycombinator.com) is the biggest forum of software engineers.
 Discussions can be dogmatic but are often pretty good.
 There are job postings once a month as well.
 As with any forum, there are plenty of posters who are loudly and confidently wrong.